Vaibhav-Ankolekar/College-Notes-Vault/Big Data and Analytics/IMP Questions.md

 	Find the frequent item sets purchased for such big data by using suitable
 ---
 # Module 6

+**Link Analysis : PageRank Definition, Structure of the web, dead ends, Using Page rank in a search engine, Efficient computation of Page Rank: PageRank Iteration Using MapReduce, Topic sensitive Page Rank, link Spam, Hubs and Authorities, HITS Algorithm.**

 - [x] Explain the steps of the HITS algorithm \[5m\].
 Explain HITS algorithm with example \[10m\].
 - [x] Consider the web graph below with six pages (A, B, C, D, E, F) with directed links as follows.
 	$A \to B,C$
 	$B \to A,D,E,F$
 	$C \to A,F$
 	Assume that the PageRank values for any page m at iteration 0 is $PR(m)=1$ and teleportation factor for iterations is $\beta=0.85$.
 Perform the page rank algorithm and determine the rank for every page at iteration 2. \[10m\]
-- [ ] List down the steps in modified Page Rank Algorithm to avoid spider trap with one example \[10m\].
+- [x] List down the steps in modified Page Rank Algorithm to avoid spider trap with one example \[10m\].
 - [x] What is the role and effect of Page Rank ? \[5m\] Explain PageRank algorithm with suitable example \[10m\].
 - [x] Explain the role and effect of damping factor (teleportation) in Page Rank computation \[5m\].
 - [x] Define PageRank.
 Using the web graph shown below compute the PageRank at every node at the end of the second iteration.
 Use teleport factor = 0.8 \[10m\].